Please see grades through Grade Report of MyWaseda at the end of every semester.

 *In order to graduate, you must fulfill the credit requirement for each subject as well as the overall requirement (124 credits).
-There are no exceptions for reasons related to job offers on being accepted into other education instructions.
+No exception will be granted under any circumstances (including having been accepted to a company, etc.).

 GPA (Grade Point Average)

 The School of International Liberal Studies employed GPA （Grade Point Average）starting from students who entered this school in 2010.

 - Calculation Formula Waseda University uses an evaluation system with a set of conversion rates called Grade Points (4 points for A+, 3 points for A, 2 points for B, 1 point for C, and zero point for failing grades).
 A Grade Point Average (GPA) is a score calculated by multiplying “total number of credits by grade point (A+, A, B etc.)” and “corresponding grade point (4 for A+, 3 for A etc.) ”, then totaling the obtained figures for all grades and dividing the result by the “total number of registered credits”.
 The total number of registered credits includes credits for failing grades.
-Accredited credits (shown as ‘N’) and voluntary credits are not included in the GPA calculation.This will be calculated in the following formula:
+Credits of “P”, “Q”, “N” and voluntary credits are not included in the GPA calculation.This will be calculated in the following formula:

 (No. of A+ credits x 4) + (No. of A credits x 3) + (No. of B credits x 2) + (No. of C credits x 1) + (No. of Failing Grades x 0)